spcourse/data/20 Transformation/health-code-violations/10 HealthCode.md

 inspection results, which would become a very complex DataFrame with *a lot* of duplicate information.
-So here we will already make the choice to stick with a dictionary representation, to ensure the later operations will also be managable.
+So here we will already make the choice to stick with a dictionary representation, to ensure the later operations will also be manageable.
 For now it is just useful to know both these options exist, for when you need to merge data for you own projects.

 ### Merging the JSON reviews